Tulum on the Mexican Riviera Maya offers a wonderful diversity of travel experiences.

 Happy hours are a Tulum tradition and a great way to relax after a hard day’s sightseeing.
 After visiting the ruins on the cliffs, exit via the beach road and allow yourself to be drawn into Mezzanine for happy hour margaritas from 1 to 4pm daily.
 Sit out on the deck or take the steps near the bar and pull up a pew just a few steps from the sand.
 Continue on from 4 to 6pm daily at El Pez or Ziggy’s.

 Do you have any tips to add to our Tulum travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock